sengeezer/gh-search/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `yarn eject`